 Recent research has sought to address the unique challenges of MPD modeling.
-For instance, the MIDS \cite{yangEndEndPersonalizedHumorous2019} framework captures speaker roles and content information through a role-defining encoder and an attention-enhanced encoder.
-Other models, such as ChatMDG \cite{liChatMDGDiscourseParsing2024}, leverage graph neural networks to model the interactions, while ReDE \cite{shenGenericDependencyModeling2023} uses relative dependency encoding to better capture the intricacies of MPD.
-Additionally, MPC-BERT \cite{guMPCBERTPreTrainedLanguage2021}, a pre-trained model designed specifically for MPD, has demonstrated strong capabilities in tasks such as addressee recognition and response selection by incorporating structural modeling of speaker roles.
+For instance, the MIDS \cite{yangEndEndPersonalizedHumorous2019} framework captures speaker roles and content information through a role-defining encoder and an attention-enhanced encoder; ChatMDG \cite{liChatMDGDiscourseParsing2024} leverages graph neural networks to model the interactions; while ReDE \cite{shenGenericDependencyModeling2023} uses relative dependency encoding to better capture the intricacies of MPD.
+Additionally, MPC-BERT \cite{guMPCBERTPreTrainedLanguage2021}, a pre-trained model designed specifically for MPD, has demonstrated strong capabilities.
 These works design specific architecture to model the response generation and speaker recognition, therefore is difficult to align with the LLM capability and is not general enough for different MPD domains.
-On the contrary, our methodology is built on LLM which takes advantage of its dyadic chatting capability and can unify the speaker prediction and utterance generation into a single and generalized task.
+On the contrary, our methodology is built on LLM, unifying the speaker prediction and utterance generation into a single and generalizable task.